AG6GR/big-red-button/README.md

 <center><img src='docs/HackPrincetonDeploy.png' alt='HackPrinceton Deployment'/></center>

 The button was remarkably succesful, and attracted a lot of attention wherever it went.
-The Electric Imp platform and chat services' APIs worked very quickly, such that someone could press the button and get a push notification on their phone without perceptible delay.
+The Electric Imp platform and chat services' APIs worked very quickly, such that someone could press the button and receive a push notification on their phone without perceptible delay.

 <center><img src='docs/HackPrincetonReaction.png' alt='HackPrinceton Reactions'/></center>